RailsEventStore/rails_event_store/railseventstore.org/source/docs/pubsub.html.md

+---
-# Using Rails Event Store as a pub-sub message bus
+title: Using Rails Event Store as a pub-sub message bus
+---

 ## Defining an event